oktadev/okta-spring-security-test-example/README.md

 cd theaters
 ```

-With OktaCLI, create a client application as illustrated before, and provide the following settings:
+With Okta CLI, create a client application as illustrated before, and provide the following settings:

 - Application name: theaters
 - Type of Application: Web